logan-hughes/logan-hughes.github.io/docs/healthdata.md

 permalink: /projects/healthdata
 ---

-This paper was developed for a course on health data analytics.
-It was co-created with two health students (cited in the file), who provided the health literature context and helped develop the research question while I handled all of the coding and data analysis in R. The html file was created using Quarto.
-You may need to refresh the page after clicking the link for the file to load.
+This paper was developed for a course in health data analytics during my bachelor's degree at UNB Saint John.
+It was co-created with two health students (cited in the file), who provided the health literature context while I handled the coding in R. Development of the research question, writing of the report, and performing the data analysis was all done collaboratively.
+Generative AI was used in debugging code when errors were present, and sections of the code were adapted from samples provided in the course lessons.
+Survey data used in this analysis came from the Behavioral Risk Factor Surveillance System, more information on the dataset is included in the analysis.
+The html file was created using Quarto.
+You may need to refresh the page after clicking the link for the file to load correctly.

 <a href="/assets/healthdata.html" target="_blank">⬇ Open / Download</a>